 Broken Bones are a Common Result of Accidents

-Accidents, like slip and fall incidents or a motor vehicle collision, often result in many different types of injuries; one of the most common injuries caused in an accident are broken bones.
+Accidents, like slip and fall incidents or a motor vehicle collision, often result in many different types of injuries.
+One of the most common injuries due to an accident are broken bones.
 Although broken bones are relatively common, especially among daredevil youth, they can be a very serious injury.
-Serious fractures can end up costing accident victims thousands of dollars in treatment and lost wages and should not be dismissed as minor injuries.
+Serious fractures can end up costing accident victims thousands of dollars in treatment.
+Further, there can be significant lost wages.

 Symptoms of a Broken Bone